PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services-api-spec.md

 This is especially important for the `POST /` endpoint, since it defines what kind of input data may be provided by the user.
 Further, the response specification for `GET /{id}/result` endpoint is equally important, since it defines what kind of output the user can expect when successfully running the service.

+You can use the [Swagger Online Editor](https://editor.swagger.io) to edit the API specification.
+Further, you may use OpenAPI editor extensions for your IDE, e.g,. for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi).

 ### Title and Description

 We highly recommend to change the title and description of the API to match your service.